 Top marks in support

-Current ratings - such as the following on Trusted Shops - not only make us proud.
+Current ratings - like the following on Trusted Shops - not only make us proud.
 They are also the daily incentive for our support heroes:

 Since this year alone, four additional employees support our support team.
 Only because of this we currently get 4.89 out of 5 stars in the ratings.